4 Takeaways For Adopting eUICC/eSIM Based Connectivity

 - Having all the previous key requirements supported is useless if there is no connectivity switching service available between the mobile operators.
 This is the ultimate requirement.
 Once all these 4 key requirements are supported you are ready to use a connectivity insurance for your own future cellular connectivity needs.
 Having connectivity insurance is a great competitive advantage while selling your IoT devices to customers.

 There are various use cases where embedded SIM is not needed and standard plug-in SIM could pave the way with eUICC support.
-So, if you already have an IoT device with standard plug-in SIM holder, start with this and ensure all four key requirements are fulfilled to get connectivity insurance prior to moving forward with high volume deployments.
+So, if you already have an IoT device with a standard plug-in SIM holder, start with this and ensure all four key requirements are fulfilled to get connectivity insurance prior to moving forward with high volume deployments.

 - If you can’t switch today, you are locked by technology and lack of service.